Mouna Geethangal: Plot

-Five years later, when Suguna and Suresh travel to Madras via bus, they meet Raghu.
+In the present, set five years later, Suguna and Suresh travel to Madras by bus, and they meet Raghu.
 After reaching Madras, Suguna sees that Raghu is the new manager in her office.
 She tries to resign, but ultimately does not.
 Raghu tries to justify his predicament but Suguna continues to avoid him.
 He leases the house opposite Suguna's and tries to befriend Suresh, much to Suguna's annoyance.
 Suresh realises that Raghu is his father and bonds with him.
-Meanwhile, Suguna berates a colleague for inappropriate behaviour and he apologises, slowly comes closer to Suguna and she trusts him.
+Meanwhile, Suguna berates a colleague for inappropriate behaviour and he apologises, slowly comes closer to Suguna and she earns his trust.
 When Suguna learns that Raghu leaves office everyday to be with their son, she tries to threaten him.
 Raghu gives her 30 days to return to him, threatening to take a strong decision if she fails.
 During these 30 days, various incidents taking place in Suguna's life change her perception about men, specifically Raghu.
 Suguna learns that Raghu had been financially supporting her father.

 Later, the colleague whom Suguna trusted boasts to the other employees about having an affair with Suguna.
 To "prove" it, he enacts a drama.
 He asks her to come to a lodge to take her son, who is believed to have been kidnapped, but locks her in the room.
 15 minutes later, he goes out and pretends to have had sex with her.
 As a result, the entire office speaks ill of Suguna.
 She is devastated, but becomes pleasantly surprised when she overhears Raghu's comment on her character.
-Raghu says she is like fire as she would never allow anyone to touch her; if anyone did, she would burn them and herself.
-Raghu beats the colleague and forces him to openly confess.
+Raghu says she is like fire as she would never allow anyone to touch her; if they did, she would burn them and herself.
+Raghu beats the colleague and forces him to openly confess to his plot.
 Suguna regrets misunderstanding Raghu and not forgiving him.
 She decides to return to Raghu, only to realise the 30-day deadline has ended, and he is remarrying.
 Suguna fails to stop the marriage and decides to commit suicide along with Suresh; he refuses and requests to live with his father.
 Before Suguna can commit suicide, however, she learns that the "remarriage" was merely an act.
 The family reunites.